 Where are they held?

-Unfortunately these events have been postponed due to COVID-19 and social distancing guidance.
 All information and the PowerPoints that are presented at these events are available to view here.